veebch/bigaudrey/README.md

 Means that on each iteration there is a 1:10:1:1:1:1:1 weighting that the code will choose the functions ticker, redditquotes, wordaday, newyorkercartoon, headlines textfilequotes and stoic respectively.
 # Installation

+The first thing that needs to be set up is a venv so that we can install the dependencies.

 Using the Raspberry Pi imager, copy the latest image to your SD card, add your wifi details and add a user 'pi'. set the hostname to bigaudrey.local.

 Now ssh in, and add a venv using the command: